cztomczak/cefpython/docs/Build-instructions.md

 ## Build using CEF binaries from Spotify Automated Builds

+When cloning repository you should checkout a stable branch which are named "cefpythonXX" where XX is Chromium version number.

-1) Clone cefpython and create a build/ directory and enter it:
+1) Clone cefpython, checkout for example "cefpython57" branch that includes Chromium v57, then create a build/ directory and enter it:
 ```
 git clone https://github.com/cztomczak/cefpython.git
 cd cefpython/
+git checkout cefpython57
 mkdir build/
 cd build/
 ```